The Ultimate In Birding Tours

 During our visit, there will be good opportunities to look for night birds.
 At dawn and dusk, we will listen for the call of the Large-tailed Nightjar, which is very much a slower version of the disyllabic call of Philippine Nightjar, and watch for them sitting on a prominent perch as they call.
 The endemic Palawan Frogmouth has a highly distinctive voice and we should find this hairy little frogmouth sitting and calling, its head a mass of wispy feathers.
 Also having a very distinct call is the endemic Palawan Scops Owl, whose low and often very quiet croaks are all too easily passed off as a frog!
 We will also be on the lookout for the superb Spotted Wood Owl and we may perhaps encounter a Brown Boobook.

-Amongst the many other species we may well find on Palawan are Crested Serpent Eagle, Thick-billed Green Pigeon, Chestnut-breasted Malkoha, Greater and Lesser Coucals, Asian Koel, Plaintive Cuckoo, Brown-backed Needletail, the fabulous little Oriental Dwarf Kingfisher, the noisy Great Slaty Woodpecker, Fiery Minivet, Square-tailed Drongo-Cuckoo, Ashy Drongo, Dark-throated Oriole, Pin-striped Tit-babbler, Black-headed Bulbul, Common Iora, Rufous-tailed Tailorbird, Velvet-fronted Nuthatch, Common Hill Myna, Olive-backed Sunbird (the form here has an orange breast) and Brown-throated and Purple-throated Sunbirds.
+Amongst the many other species we may well find on Palawan are Crested Serpent Eagle, Thick-billed Green Pigeon, Chestnut-breasted Malkoha, Greater and Lesser Coucals, Asian Koel, Plaintive Cuckoo, Brown-backed Needletail, the fabulous little Oriental Dwarf Kingfisher, the noisy Great Slaty Woodpecker, Fiery Minivet, Square-tailed Drongo-Cuckoo, Ashy Drongo, the range-restricted Ventriloquial Oriole, Pin-striped Tit-babbler, Black-headed Bulbul, Common Iora, Rufous-tailed Tailorbird, Velvet-fronted Nuthatch, Common Hill Myna, and Brown-throated and Purple-throated Sunbirds.
 We may also come across one or two of the more uncommon species such as the shy Blue-eared Kingfisher, the handsome Ruddy Kingfisher or Oriental Hobby.

 We will also explore an area where we have a good chance of finding the diminutive Palawan Flycatcher, an endemic that is uncommon and localized, as well as retiring, so seeing one often takes persistence.